-If further evaluation of the patient excludes the presence of PE, then empirical anticoagulation should be discontinued, and an alternate diagnosis should be considered.
+If the further evaluation of the patient excludes the presence of PE, then empirical anticoagulation should be discontinued, and an alternate diagnosis should be considered.

-If further evaluation of the patient confirms the presence of PE, then anticoagulant treatment should be initiated or continued, if it has already been empirically started.
+If the further evaluation of the patient confirms the presence of PE, then anticoagulant treatment should be initiated or continued, if it has already been empirically started.

 Clinicians can easily use subcutaneous low-molecular-weight heparin (LMWH) without partial thromboplastin time (PTT) monitoring, or unfractionated heparin (UH) with target PTT of 50–70 seconds.
 LMWH should be administered for at least 5 days as a bridge, during which oral warfarin is given concomitantly.
 Stop the LMWH when the international normalized ratio (INR) target is reached (2–3).

 Duration of oral anticoagulation:

 - A patient with persistent risk factors or a history of previous PE should be given an oral anticoagulant for life to avoid further events.

 - Patients with reversible and identifiable risk factors should be given an oral anticoagulant for 3 months only.

 - Anticoagulation for a period of 6 months is recommended if the condition is idiopathic or the risk factors are weak.

 Thrombolytic therapy, such as streptokinase, will remove the pulmonary emboli rapidly and provide a survival benefit in massive pulmonary embolism.
 It’s indicated in:

 - Hemodynamically stable patients with adverse outcomes, such as RV dysfunction